d3ssy23/wav2code-tool/README.md

 # Samples_to_raw
 - Extracting sample values from wav file to raw data file:
-   1.Input arguments: samples_to_raw(input_file_name, num_samples_to_extract, output_file_name)
+- Input arguments: samples_to_raw(input_file_name, num_samples_to_extract, output_file_name)
-   2.The output file is automatically created,
+- The output file is automatically created,
-   Example input: samples_to_txt("test.wav", 500, "test.txt")
+- Example input: samples_to_txt("test.wav", 500, "test.txt")
-  --- Attention ---
+  ## --- Attention ---
-  : Only even values are valid to be written in the output file, if a odd number is passed as argument the output array will contain the number-1.
+  Only even values are valid to be written in the output file, if a odd number is passed as argument the output array will contain the number-1.

 # Raw_to_C